aridiosilva/Blockchain/README.md

 # What is blockchain technology?

 Blockchain is a shared, immutable ledger for recording transactions, tracking assets and building trust.
-Discover why businesses worldwide are adopting it.

 # Blockchain overview